Journal prompts for beginners that actually help you start

 Ready to start your first real journaling habit?

-Pick a beginner prompt, start a timer, and write in your notebook with guided structure behind you.
+Pick a beginner prompt, start a timer, and write in your journal with guided structure behind you.